sharetribe/sharetribe/docs/cucumber-do-dont.md

 Then I should have 1 private message
 ```

-Here's the thing: If you change the email/SMS sending logic in your code so that the test fails (say, after the change you receive only 1 email and 2 private messages), can you tell which one of the When steps is the one that fails?
+Here's the thing: If you change the email/SMS sending logic so that the test fails (say, after the change you receive only 1 email and 2 private messages), can you tell which one of the When steps is the one that fails?
 No.

-### <span style="color: green">Do</span>
+**Do**

 ```gherkin
 When I do an action which may sent me an email or private message